AlexShishko/PVE-Intel-vGPU-MS-01/README.md

-# Intel Gen 12 vGPU (SR-IOV) on Proxmox
+# Intel Gen 13 vGPU (SR-IOV) on Proxmox on ms-01

-This guide is designed to help you virtualize the 12th-generation Intel integrated GPU (iGPU) and share it as a virtual GPU (vGPU) with hardware acceleration and video encoding/decoding capabilities across multiple VMs.
+This guide is designed to help you virtualize the 13th-generation Intel integrated GPU (iGPU) and share it as a virtual GPU (vGPU) with hardware acceleration and video encoding/decoding capabilities across multiple VMs.

-### Introduction

-Although not suited for gaming due to the limited performance of Intel’s iGPU, especially when shared among multiple VMs, this setup excels at video decoding tasks like streaming YouTube and accelerating RDP sessions without burdening the CPU.

-Once you complete this setup, consider enhancing your RDP experience with my project [UpinelBetterRDP](https://github.com/Upinel/BetterRDP), which leverages vGPU capabilities.

-### Lazy Option
-If you are install it on a fresh Proxmox System with EFI boot **ON** and Secure Boot **Off**, you may able to use this one-click installer [Upinel/PVE-Intel-vGP-Lazy](https://github.com/Upinel/PVE-Intel-vGPU-Lazy)

 ### Disclaimer